sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/index.md

 ### 👪 Family planning support

 We value and support teammates at all stages of life.
-We provide 16 weeks of paid parental leave for all new parents (details depend on location), in addition to any pregnancy-related disability leave, and a reimbursement of up to $25,000 USD for family planning services (including but not limited to adoption, IVF, egg/sperm freezing, surrogacy, fertility hormone testing).
+We provide 16 weeks of paid parental leave for all new parents for the birth or adoption of a child (details depend on location), and a reimbursement of up to $25,000 USD for family planning services (including but not limited to adoption, IVF, egg/sperm freezing, surrogacy, fertility hormone testing).

 ### 📚 Professional development